Timo Rautiainen & Trio Niskalaukaus

 Timo Rautiainen ja Trio Niskalaukaus (fin.
 "Timo Rautiainen and Trio Neckshot") is a heavy metal band from Finland, formed in 1997.
-They have released seven albums to date.
+They have released nine albums to date.
 The group is led by Timo Rautiainen, a former member of Finnish metallers Lyijykomppania.

 History

 For more than 20 years, Rautiainen made music in the Finnish language.
 However, when a friend came to him with the idea of making a German spoken album, Rautiainen was very interested.
 The album produced during this session, In frostigen Tälern ("In Frozen Valleys") (2001), was the first German album by a Finnish act.
 In 2004, the band released their second album in German, titled Hartes Land ("Hard Land").
 The albums in German consist of songs which had already been released in Finnish and later translated.

 The band has published several music videos, some of them dedicated to (and filmed with) Finnish military serving under KFOR mission in Kosovo.

 A biographical book about Rautiainen and his bands was released in 2003.
 It was written by Finnish journalist Timo Isoaho.

 The band announced that it would be going on break for an indefinite period of time as of December 2004.
 On 1 November 2006, the band announced that they would be breaking up.
 Timo Rautiainen went on to pursue a solo career by himself and was eventually joined by the former guitarist Jarkko Petosalmi.
 He made three albums (Sarvivuori, Loppuun ajettu, En oo keittäny enkä myyny) before creating yet another project named Timo Rautiainen ja Neljäs sektori.
 This band had essentially the same line-up as they did in Timo's solo career except a new drummer was hired.

 After Jarkko urged Timo to reunite with Trio Niskalaukaus several times, Timo decided to play a single concert with the Trio Niskalaukaus lineup using the cover name "Liiton Miehet" in 2016.
 With the band being less burnt out from excess touring, Timo decided to give Trio Niskalaukaus a new shot.

 In 2017, the band indeed did a comeback, releasing a new album ("Lauluja Suomesta", "Songs from Finland" in English) and going on tour.
 A new biography named "Trio Niskalaukaus" featuring interviews from the band members was released on 17 August 2018, as a follow-up to the first book of the same name and author.